lopter/lightsd/docs/first-steps.rst

 .. note::

-   Keep in mind that arguments must be JSON, you will have to enclose tags and labels into double quotes '"likethis"'.
+   Keep in mind that arguments must be JSON, you will have to enclose tags and labels into double quotes ``'"likethis"'``.
 The command pipe is write-only: you cannot read any result back.

 Examples: